asyncstream/asyncstream.github.io/blog/_posts/2019-05-11-kibana-dashboard-for-log-analysis.md

 In this article of Elasic Stack series, I would like to introduce you to the Kibana dashboard which you love to use for data visualization.

-In the article we [Elastic Stack - CSV data processing](/blog/elk-stack-setup-part-one.html) we loaded the csv records of taxi trip.
+In the article [Elastic Stack - CSV data processing](/blog/elk-stack-setup-part-one.html) we have loaded the csv records of taxi trip.
 Now this data let us create visualization pallets and view it in Kibana dashboard.

 ## Use Case